Call Now - Open 24/7

 • Weaving between parked cars without checking for traffic.

-When evidence shows the cyclist violated traffic laws, they may bear significant or even complete fault for the collision.
+When evidence shows the rider violated traffic laws, they may bear significant or even complete fault for the collision.

 Comparative Negligence: What Happens When Fault Is Shared

-In some states, an accident victim can lose their right to compensation if they are even 1% at fault.
+In some states, people involved in motor vehicle accidents can lose their right to pursue compensation if they are even 1% at fault.
 This is known as the contributory negligence system, and it is followed only by Alabama, Maryland, North Carolina, and Virginia.
-Washington, D.C. also has this law, but vulnerable road users like cyclists are exempt from it.
+Washington, D.C., also has this law, but vulnerable road users, such as cyclists, are exempt from it.

-Most states follow comparative negligence in bicycle crashes, which allows fault to be split between parties.
+Most states follow comparative negligence in bicycle crashes, which allows fault to be apportioned among the parties.
 There are two types of comparative negligence systems:

-• Pure comparative negligence: Allows victims to recover damages even if they are 99% at fault, though their compensation is reduced by their percentage of responsibility.
+• Pure comparative negligence: Allows victims to recover damages even if they are 99% at fault, though the amount they receive is reduced by their percentage of responsibility.
 Alaska, California, and New York are among the states that follow this principle.

 • Modified comparative negligence: Operates similarly but with a cutoff threshold.
 You can’t recover damages if you’re 50% at fault (in some states) or 51% at fault (in others).
 More than 30 states use modified systems, including Colorado, Florida, Georgia, and Massachusetts.

 Here’s what this means in practice.
-If damages total $100,000 and the claimant is found 30% at fault:
+If the settlement totals $100,000 and the claimant is found 30% at fault:

 • Under pure and modified comparative negligence, they receive $70,000

-This is why fault determination matters so much — even small percentage differences can impact the final compensation.
+Fault determination matters because even small percentage differences can impact the final amount.

-If you broke a traffic law and hit someone on a bike, a traffic citation may be issued.
+If you broke a law and hit someone on a bike, you may receive a citation.
 Common traffic violations in bike crashes include:

 Civil Lawsuits and Personal Liability

-In the most unfortunate of bicycle accidents, the injured victim may sustain fatal injuries.
-The surviving family members have the right to file a wrongful death lawsuit, which often results in substantial financial compensation.
+In fatal bicycle accidents, surviving family members have the right to file a wrongful death lawsuit, which often results in substantial financial compensation.

 Criminal Charges